 Denis Naughten admits to further meeting with lead broadband bidder

-Minister admits he met David McCourt in Dublin in June and earlier facilitated Dail visit by McCourt’s family
+Minister admits he met David McCourt in Dublin in June and earlier facilitated and paid for Dáil lunch for McCourt’s family

-In hot water: The Minister for Communications Communications Denis Naughten Photograph: Gareth Chaney Collins
+In hot water: The Minister for Communications Denis Naughten.
+File photograph: Gareth Chaney/Collins

 Minister for Communications Denis Naughten has admitted he met the lead bidder for the Government’s National Broadband Plan (NBP) on two separate occasions and “facilitated” a lunch in the the Dáil for the company’s chief executive while the procurement process was ongoing.